hjisaac/hjisaac/README.md

 AI Research Engineer with a background in Software Engineering.

-I work at the intersection of **AI research, software engineering, and applied ML**, with a particular interest in building intelligent systems that can move from research ideas to useful and amazing products.
+I work at the intersection of **AI research, software engineering, and applied ML**.

 ### 💻 Engineering